What's a zine?

 The Carnegie Library of Pittsburgh Main Zine Collection is made up of the donated Comic Release zine collection, which focuses heavily on comics and art zines, and the general adult zine collection, which also has literary, personal, and various types of informational zines, for example zines on activism, biking, gardening, and zine librarianship.
 We try to have a collection that is balanced across subject areas and that speaks to community needs and interests.
 We do have some zines in the collection because of their historical significance, but we have more contemporary zines than archival material.

-Our zines are located in a nook on the right-hand side of the First Floor as you enter from the main lobby.
+Our zines are located near the graphic novels on the First Floor.
 The zines cannot be checked out, but you can read them anywhere in the library.

 A zine is a self-published, noncommercial publication about anything by anyone.